geoluther/fsnd-p2-tournament/README.md

 To test functions, run:

 `$ python test_xtra.py`

+Code accouting for odd number of players and to allow byes included in *tourn_xtra.py* and *tournament_xtra.sql*

 in *tourn_xtra.py*, the function `playGames()`:
 - first checks for an odd number of pairs